2019 Annual Security and Fire Safety Report

 - Hate Crimes: Any of the crimes listed in this document in which the victim was intentionally selected because of the victim's actual or perceived race, gender, religion, sexual orientation, ethnicity, national origin, gender identity, or disability must be reported as hate crimes.
 Category of prejudice should be reported.

-- Stalking: Purposefully engaging in a course of conduct directed at a specific individual that would cause a reasonable individual to fear for his or her safety or the safety of another person; feel seriously alarmed, disturbed, or frightened; or suffer emotional distress.
+- Stalking: Purposefully engaging in a course of conduct directed at a specific individual that would cause a reasonable individual to fear for the person's safety or the safety of others; or suffer emotional distress.

 - Dating Violence: The term "dating violence" means violence committed by a person: